rurban/libu8ident/README.md

   not exported (ie. unusable from the shared library) We only optionally check the IdentifierStatus Allowed with CHECK_XID.

-* **Security Profiles**: There's not much code yet to check for Profile 2,3,5,6 vs 4, i.e. if to allow only Asian CFK combinations, or all combinations with Latin.
-  See the `scx` branch.

 * **FCD**: This normalization is broken.

 * The **testsuite** does not yet check for known UTF-8 or other Unicode